xma711/notebook/software_engineering/docker/README.md

 "If you want to limit access to a specific device or devices you can use the --device flag.
 It allows you to specify one or more devices that will be accessible within the container."

-ssh among containers and real machines
+Ssh among containers and real machines
 ---------------------------------

 1. ssh to another computer: use the same cmd: ssh user@ip